Sciebo-RDS/oc-describo/README.md

 #### Describo

 If the describo instance does not run on the default host, you can change it on the describo admin-panel `http://localhost:8000/settings/admin?sectionid=describo`.
-Also you can change the oauth2 client name, if you do not want to use `describo` as the name.
+Also you can change the oauth2 client name, if you do not want to use `describo` as the client name.

 ### Links to know